 It’s not hard to see the appeal of getting a Christmas dinner delivery box.
-Even without contemplating your Christmas catering, when the festivities roll round there are enough things to keep us all well and truly busy - from wrapping gifts and hosting guests (if that’s even allowed in the world of 2020) to wrestling up some decorations in time for the big day.
+Even without contemplating your Christmas catering, when the festivities roll round there are enough things to keep us all well and truly busy - from wrapping gifts and hosting guests to wrestling up some decorations in time for the big day.
 On top of all of this, facing the queues at the supermarket or trying to wrangle one of the hallowed home delivery slots isn’t exactly going to make anyone feel jolly, so the trick - we think - is to get someone else to do the hard work for you.

 While each of the Christmas recipe boxes below offer something unique, they all have a few things in common.
 Most have size options (so you can pick the perfect one for your party), from each there are veggie recipe choices for mixed groups, and all give you the chance to try something new.
-We’re not sure about you, but aside from the shopping this is our biggest perceived perk.
-There’s no more doing the same thing every year anymore, because professional recipe developers and chefs have carefully put together interesting twists on classics like the festive brie & cranberry chicken kiev from Gusto or the sweet-sounding panettone bread and butter pud from The Ninth.
+We’re not sure about you, but aside from avoiding the shopping this is our biggest perceived perk.
+There’s no more doing the same thing every year anymore, because professional recipe developers and chefs have carefully put together interesting twists on classics like the Yorkshire pudding pizzas from gousto or the sweet-sounding spiced sticky toffee pudding with an eggnog custard from Six by Nico.

 Gousto Christmas dinner box

 Why: Judging by the reception we’ve had to our regular recipe box piece, Gousto is the most popular product on the market for dinner DIYs.
 This Christmas the company is going all out with options to see you right through the holidays, not only offering a dinner on the big day itself but plenty of treats to tuck into before and after.
-From vegan burgers to raclette-topped potatoes, this isn’t your typical festive fare and gives you something delicious to mix up your menu with.
+From Yorkshire pudding pizzas through to Christmas trimmings nachos, this isn’t your typical festive fare and gives you something delicious to mix up your menu with.
 However, if you’re a traditionalist at heart there’s still turkey and all the trimmings to satisfy your craving for a classic Christmas dinner.
 Call us greedy, but we would be inclined to order one of everything, just in the name of testing.

 How much: The festive recipes are from £2.98 per portion and the festive range is on the menu now and available for delivery right up until Christmas Eve.